How to Calculate Productivity

 Looking for percent comparisons?
 Use the Productivity Percentage walkthrough or the labor productivity calculator.

-• How do you calculate productivity?
+How do I calculate productivity percentage?